selkins13/selkins13.github.io/documents/resume.md

 - Effective communication and coordination with teams
 - Advocacy of standard and best practices in the development lifecycle
 - Leadership in tool transitions and DevOps/Agile practices

----

-*Note: Customize the content as needed and ensure that the resume adheres to industry-specific standards.*